neelabalan/playground/jenkins_observability/README.md

 #### Configuration

 Per-pipeline anomaly detection with algorithm selection, parameter tuning, time windows, and metric targeting.
+Parameters from config are passed as command line arguments to detector scripts.
 Empty config disables detection for specific pipelines.

 #### Sample Input